variantstudios/compasshighschool.org/_posts/2018-06-26-compass-profiles-sam-gleeson.md

 ![](/assets/images/sam.jpg)

-*This summer, we will be highlighting members of the Compass Community.&nbsp; This could include staff members, founding families, volunteers, board members, school designers, students or community partners.*
+*This summer, we will be highlighting members of the Compass Community.
+This could include staff members, founding families, volunteers, board members, school designers, students or community partners.*

 *Get to know us.*